Education & Community

-This was set up in 2006 (the 250th year of Mozart’s birth) by Rachel Podger and her partner Tim Cronin, to provide financial support for children from low-income families, enabling them to benefit from instrumental lessons which they could otherwise not afford.
+This was set up in 2006 (the 250th year of Mozart’s birth) by Rachel Podger and Tim Cronin, to provide financial support for children from low-income families, enabling them to benefit from instrumental lessons which they could otherwise not afford.
 Some of the children are highly talented, some are not, but the Mozart Music Fund is there to help level the playing field so that every local youngster can have the same opportunity when it comes to being offered a chance to learn a musical instrument.

 Rachel herself and other musicians including Alison McGillivray (cello), Jane Rogers (viola), the Cambrian String Quartet and Ystradivarius have all given concerts to raise money for the fund, which relies on donations and legacies to keep going.
 Those children who do continue to play their instruments and become part of either South Powys Youth Music, may progress to take part in the final concert of the festival, an opportunity which would never have come their way without help at the start.